marcpeabody/FelixFloresBio/README.md

 ======

-Felix is software developer who likes to dabble in art, snowboarding and often times finds himself in very unusual situations.
+Felix is software developer who likes to dabble in art, snowboarding and often times finds himself the little spoon.